cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

  : The number of shares, an integer.

 `max_measurement`:
- : The largest measurement, an integer.
-Each element is in the range `[0, max_measurement]`.
+ : The largest valid measurement, an integer.
+Each measurement is in the range `[0, max_measurement]`.

 ### Prio3SumVec